-In April of 2023, the Manhattan District Attorney's Office charged former President Trump with 34 felony counts of falsifying business records in connection with \$130,000 in hush money he allegedly arranged for his former lawyer, Michael Cohen, to pay to adult film star Stormy Daniels shortly before the 2016 presidential election in order to conceal Trump's sexual encounter with Daniels a decade earlier.
+In April of 2023, the Manhattan District Attorney's Office charged President Trump with 34 felony counts of falsifying business records in connection with \$130,000 in hush money he allegedly arranged for his former lawyer, Michael Cohen, to pay to adult film star Stormy Daniels shortly before the 2016 presidential election in order to conceal Trump's sexual encounter with Daniels a decade earlier.
 The prosecution argued that Trump falsified the records in order to cover up a criminal scheme to corrupt the 2016 election by depriving voters of access to accurate information about the candidates.
-After a seven-week trial and almost ten hours of deliberation, the jury convicted the former president on all counts.
-Sentencing was postponed until mid-September 2024 after the former president challenged the conviction under the Supreme Court's decision in Trump v.
-United States, 144 S. Ct. - (2024), which is described below.
+After a seven-week trial and almost ten hours of deliberation, the jury convicted Trump on all counts.
+At the sentencing hearing, which was held following Trump's re-election, he was granted an "unconditional release."
+Trump is challenging the state court conviction, and the Second Circuit is considering his argument that the case should be moved to federal court given the Supreme Court's ruling on presidential immunity in Trump v.
+United States, 603 U.S. 593 (2024) (described below).
 See Ben Protess & Jonah E. Bromwich, A Look at the Charges Against Trump, N.Y.
 TIMES, Apr.
 5, 2023, at A14; Ben Protess et al., Jury Convicts Trump on All 34 Counts, N.Y.
-TIMES, May

-31, 2024, at A1; Ben Protess et al., Judge Grants Trump Delay in Sentencing, N.Y TIMES, July 3, 2024, at A1.
+TIMES, May 31, 2024, at A1; Jonathan Alter, The Permanent Stain on Trump's Legacy, N.Y TIMES, Jan.
+11, 2025, at A19; Jonah E. Bromwich, Trump Tries to Move Fight to Overturn His Conviction, N.Y TIMES, June 12, 2025, at A19.
 For additional information about this case, see the material above supplementing Page 622.